Nick-Haer/Videogame-Matchmaker/README.md

 ## Overview

-This offbeat app helps users match with new video games by using the results of a series of Rorschach tests.
+This fun offbeat app helps users match with new video games by using the results of a series of Rorschach tests.
 The results from the tests are transformed into a list of games from the IGDB game database.
 Users can also create accounts/login, and save the games they clicked with to come back to later.

 Check out this project deployed to heroku [here](https://next-venture.herokuapp.com/)